NLO and off-shell effects in top quark mass determinations: The different stages of the theoretical description

-The calculations $\nlofull$ and $\lodec$ have been already described in detail in Ref.~\cite{Heinrich:2013qaa}.\footnote{ In Ref.~\cite{Heinrich:2013qaa}, $\nlofull$ was called $W^+W^- b\bar{b}$ and $\lodec$ was called $t\bar{t}$.} Here we briefly summarize the main features only.
+The calculations $\nlofull$ and $\lodec$ have been already described in detail in Ref.~\cite{Heinrich:2013qaa}.\footnote{ In Ref.~\cite{Heinrich:2013qaa}, $\nlofull$ was called $W^+W^- b\bar{b}$ and $\lodec$ was called $t\bar{t}$.} Here we briefly summarise only the main features.
 We use \tsc{GoSam}~\cite{Cullen:2011ac,Cullen:2014yla} plus \tsc{Sherpa}~\cite{Gleisberg:2008ta}, version 2.2.3, where the virtual corrections generated by \tsc{GoSam} are linked to \tsc{Sherpa} via the Binoth-Les-Houches-interface~\cite{Binoth:2010xt,Alioli:2013nda}.
-This applies not only to the calculations $\nlofull$ and $\lodec$ but also to the $\nlops$ computations.
+This applies not only to the calculations $\nlofull$ and $\lodec$ but also to the $\nlops$ computation.
 We note that our full NLO calculation of the process $pp\rightarrow W^+W^-b\bar b\rightarrow (e^+ \nu_e)\,(\mu^- \bar{\nu}_{\mu})\,b\bar b$ provides a complete description of the final state including singly-resonant and non-resonant top quark contributions.
 Example diagrams are shown in Fig.~\ref{fig:wwbb_diagrams}.
 The computation relies on the 5-flavour scheme, i.e.~the $b$-quark is treated as massless.
 To take the top quark decay width into account in a gauge invariant way, the complex mass scheme~\cite{Denner:2006ic} is used.
-In our setup, this amounts to a replacement of the top quark mass by a complex number $\mu_t$ evaluated according to
+In our setup, this entails a replacement of the top quark mass by a complex number $\mu_t$ evaluated according to

-The weak mixing angle remains real-valued in our calculation, as we neglect non-resonant $W$ and $Z$-boson contributions.
+The $W$-bosons and intermediate $Z$-bosons also have complex masses due to their widths.
+Note that we only consider resonant $W$-boson decays.

 The results for the $\nlodec$ calculation are obtained as described in Ref.~\cite{Melnikov:2009dn}.\footnote{ The corresponding Monte Carlo generator is publicly available at {\tt https://github.com/ TOPAZdevelop/TOPAZ}.} This framework relies on the factorisation of the matrix elements according to